powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 ### Validation level

-The validation level can be `EQUIPMENT` or `STEADY_STATE_HYPOTHESIS`.
+The validation level can be set to `EQUIPMENT` or `STEADY_STATE_HYPOTHESIS`.
 A network at equipment level is a network with missing steady-state hypotheses.
 This occurs just after SCADA systems, before any state estimation.
 Once all steady-state hypotheses are filled, meaning that a load flow engine has all the data needed to perform a computation, the validation level switches to `STEADY_STATE_HYPOTHESIS`.
 For some processes, a minimal validation level of the network is required.

 ### Network
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/Network.html)